-Finally, we also show in Fig.~\ref{Fig:yukawacomp} the behaviors of both \sig and \kap Regge trajectories in the $ (\re \alpha,\im \alpha)$ plane.
-The low-energy part of this trajectories resembles those of non-relativistic Yukawa potentials~\cite{Lovelace:1962yza,Barut:1962fpy,Ahmadzadeh:1963ith}.
-In particular below 2 GeV both trajectories can be approximated by a given potential $V(r)= Ga \exp(-r/a)/r$, which they match from $s=-\infty$ to the two particle thresholds.
-At the two-particle thresholds the imaginary part becomes greater than zero, with a very step rising, which once again can be described by the Yukawa potentials.
-Finally, as explained in~\cite{Pelaez:2017sit}, the ratio between their constants $r$ is inverse to the ratio between the reduced masses of the scattering systems.
-This observation means that the pion and kaon masses set the scale for the binding dynamics and therefore support again a possible ``molecular'' nature.
+Finally, we also show in Fig.~\ref{Fig:yukawacomp} the behavior of both the \sig and \kap Regge trajectories in the $( \re \alpha, \im \alpha )$ plane.
+Let us remark that the low-energy part of these trajectories resembles those of non-relativistic Yukawa potentials~\cite{Lovelace:1962yza,Barut:1962fpy,Ahmadzadeh:1963ith}.
+In particular below 2 GeV both trajectories can be approximated by a given potential $V(r)= Ga \exp(-r/a)/r$, which they match from $s=-\infty$ to the two-particle thresholds.
+At the two-particle thresholds, the imaginary part becomes greater than zero, with a very step rising, which once again can be described by the Yukawa potentials.
+Up to $s=2\,\gev^2$ the $\sig$ trajectory is almost equal to that of a $G=2$ Yukawa potential, while the line with $G=1.4$ is quite similar to the $\kap$ trajectory.
+We can thus estimate the effective ranges of the closest Yukawa potential in the $\sig$ case, namely \cite{Londergan:2013dza} $a_{\pi\pi}=0.5\,\gev^{-1}\simeq0.1\,$fm, as well as in the $\kap$ case: $a_{\pi K}=0.36\,\gev^{-1}\simeq 0.07\,$fm.
+As explained in~\cite{Pelaez:2017sit}, the ratio between them is numerically very near the inverse of the ratio between the reduced masses of the respective scattering systems.
+Thus, it seems that the pion and kaon masses set the scale for the binding dynamics and therefore support again a possible ``molecular'' nature.
 Let us nevertheless remark that the effective range of the Yukawa potentials needed to mimic these trajectories at low energies is rather small for a meson \cite{Pelaez:2017sit}, of the same order of the scalar radius found in~\cite{Albaladejo:2012te} for the \sig.

-Altogether, our results support a predominantly non-ordinary microscopic nature for the \kap, with a behavior very similar to that of the \sig.
-This results may suggest that their formation is controlled by meson-meson dynamics.
+Altogether, our results support a predominantly non-ordinary microscopic nature for the \kap, whose behavior is very similar to that of the \sig.
+These results may suggest that their properties are predominantly controlled by meson-meson dynamics.